Nashua, N.H. — GN, parent company of GN Mobile and GN Netcom, is combining the two headset businesses.

-The as yet unnamed unit will combine the assets of GN Mobile, which sells Jabra-brand mobile headsets to the consumer market, with that of GN Netcom's office headset business, which is comprised primarily of B to B sales.
-The company anticipates combined revenues for 2006 of about $750 million.
+The as yet unnamed unit will combine the assets of GN Mobile, which markets Jabra-brand mobile headsets, with that of GN Netcom’s office headset business.
+The company anticipates combined revenues for 2006 of about $750 million

 “Some years ago, we set out our vision for the future — one in which everyone will be using wireless headsets whether they’re in the office, at home or on the move,” said Hans Henrik Lund, president of the new headset business.
 “Today’s announcement is part of the changes we are implementing in order to make our vision a reality.”

 The two brands are distributed through a total of 90,000 sales channels worldwide, including carriers, system integrators, consumer electronics chains and mobile phone specialists.